 Your bath bomb has a shelf life of approximately 6 months and should be stored in a dry location or air-tight container away from humidity.

-Salt water has long been recommended by physicians in order to alleviate skin conditions, improve circulation, or a general restorative.
+Salt water has long been recommended by physicians to alleviate skin conditions, improve circulation, or a general restorative.
 Most natural salts contain healthful minerals and are credited for their cleansing and detoxifying properties.

-Our bath salts are made with Dead Sea salt which is known to produce some of the most mineral rich salt found on earth.
+Our bath salts are made with Dead Sea Salt which is known to produce some of the most mineral rich salt found on earth.
 These benefits are more than likely due to the high mineral content found in the clay and salt of the Dead Sea.